ranka23/techworking/README.md

 # techworking
-A social network for techies
+A social network for techies to showcase their skills and expertise.